fathe4wiin/Call-Me-Maybe/README.md

 ### Use of AI

-AI was used as a coding assistant while reading `en.subject.pdf`, implementing constrained decoding in `src/`, wiring the Makefile / pydantic I/O, and writing this README and `report.md`.
-Generated code was checked against the subject (Python 3.10+, flake8/mypy, pydantic-only classes, numpy/json only, no private `llm_sdk` attributes, LLM chooses the function, 100% valid JSON).
+AI was used as a coding assistant, implementing constrained decoding in `src/`, wiring the Makefile / pydantic I/O, and writing this README and explainatory md descriptions.
-The program was not executed on the authoring machine because the model runtime was not available there.